 It may also help to elevate your head slightly when you sleep because exposure to esophageal acid can be reduced through gravity.
 Your physician may also suggest eating smaller meals and avoiding spicy and fatty foods.

-This piece was reviewed by Sanyukta Sanjay Pawar, a UC Davis Health internal medicine physician at Rocklin's Placer Center for Health.
+This blog was medically reviewed by Sanyukta Sanjay Pawar, a UC Davis Health internal medicine physician at Rocklin's Placer Center for Health.